derrickburns/generalized-kmeans-clustering/README.md

 While one can assign a point to a cluster using any distance function, Lloyd's algorithm only converges for a certain set of distance functions called [Bregman divergences](http://www.cs.utexas.edu/users/inderjit/public_papers/bregmanclustering_jmlr.pdf).
-Bregman divergences must define two methods, ```convex```  to evaluate a function on a point and ```gradientOfConvex``` to evaluate the gradient of the function on a points.
+Bregman divergences must define two methods, ```convex```  to evaluate a function on a point and ```gradientOfConvex``` to evaluate the gradient of the function on a point.

 ```scala
 package com.massivedatascience.divergence